Oxymetaphoric/milestone_project_2/README.md

 ### Project Goals

 This is my milestone two project for the [Code Institute's](http://www.codeinstitute.net/) *'Level 5 Diploma in Web Application Development'*.
 The goal of this project is to *Design, develop and implement a dynamic Front end web application using HTML, CSS and JavaScript*.
 To this end I am building a website that will connect to the [Netrunner Database](http://www.netrunnerdb.com) API, download, manipulate, and display card data in the JSON format, and allow users to build a deck of cards for the card game [Netrunner](http://www.nullsignalgames.com/about/netrunner/), exporting completed decks as a printable pdf or uploading to netrunnerdb.
+The app  will be aimed at people already familiar with the game and ruleset.

 #### User Goals